 St. Louis, MO

-Home ► Blog ► 2019 End Distracted Driving Scholarship Winner
+Home ► Blog ► 2019 End Distracted Driving Scholarship Winner Announced

 For the second year in a row, TorHoerman Law awarded an End Distracted Driving Scholarship.
 This year’s winner is Celta Vincent, a California native attending Thomas Aquinas College in Santa Paula, California and majoring in liberal arts.
 Her mother is a physician, her father works for the law enforcement chaplaincy in Sacramento County, and has had a friend and relative severely injured by a distracted driver.
 It was those experiences that prompted her to take initiative to tackle the problem of distracted driving.